websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-global-language-keys.md

 		service.ranking:Long="2"
 ```

-Deploy your module to see your new language key values.
+Deploy the module to see your new language key values.

 ## Overriding in Earlier Versions